Peru now has no president as crisis takes chaotic turn

 Peru now has no president as crisis takes chaotic turnNew

 LIMA, Peru (AP) — Who is the president of Peru?
-That answer to that question early Monday is no one.
+The answer to that question Monday is no one.
 The Latin American nation’s political turmoil took a chaotic turn Sunday when interim leader Manuel Merino quit and Congress couldn’t decide on his replacement.
-That leaves Peru rudderless and in crisis less than a week after legislators ignited a storm of protest by removing President Martín Vizcarra, an anti-corruption crusader highly popular among Peruvians.
-There are two potential exits to the ordeal: Congress could put forward a new candidate to approve with a simple majority vote or the country’s highest court could step in.
-But with neither route guaranteed to bring a solution, some Peruvians are calling for new protests and the country verges on disorder.
+That leaves Peru in crisis less than a week after legislators ignited a storm of protest by removing President Martín Vizcarra, an anti-corruption crusader highly popular among Peruvians.
+There are two potential exits: Congress could put forward a new candidate to approve with a simple majority vote or the country’s highest court could step in.
+But with neither route guaranteed to bring a solution, some Peruvians are calling for new protests.